equitymarkets/AirFares/README.md

 Both sources are available in csv format, over a 22 year period.

 We decided agaisnt using an additional dataset https://diybigdata.net/2019/12/airline-flight-data-analysis-data-preparation-reprise/ which contained extensive flight data including trips, routes, journey distances and arrival and departure cities, because of the size and scope of the files.
-However, we were able to draw some meaningful insights from the dataset which further informed the analysis and appraoch we adopted in our project.
+However, we were able to draw some meaningful insights from the dataset which further informed the analysis and approach we adopted in our project.

 #### PROJECT DATA BASE